 We can conclude that low-level meaning relies on concrete experiences.

 At higher levels of learning, well-established concrete concepts are used as examples for more abstract or more general concepts.
 For example, if we wish to teach what “equal” means we can say “If Jess has one ball and Danny has one ball, then they have an equal number of balls”.
 We establish the meaning of the new concept “equal” on the basis of already known concepts (“Ball”, “Jess”, “has”, "one" etc.) and the already known interactions between them (having one ball).
-Later, we can go further up the pyramid and give “equal” more abstract meaning as in “equality” or “equity”.
+Later, we can go further up the pyramid and give “equal” more abstract meaning as n “equality” or “equity”.

 Memorizing and Understanding

 The common terms “memorizing” and “understanding” may be mapped into lower and higher levels of understanding respectively.
 Understanding (at each level) is demonstrated by the possible actions that are achieved on the basis of the available background knowledge and on the meaningful connections that were explicitly learned and practiced.
 For a brilliant concrete example of these ideas, read the short story "Meaningful", by Scott Alexander (3).

-Constructing the Knowledge Base
+Constructing the knowledge base

-Hopefully it becomes clear that knowledge and understanding can be viewed as components of the same thing: knowledge is the collections of concepts represented in the brain, and understanding is the connections that they form between them.
+Hopefully, it becomes clear that knowledge and understanding can be viewed as components of the same thing: knowledge is the collection of concepts represented in the brain, and understanding is the connections that they form between them.
 Knowledge and understanding are interrelated and dependent on each other.
 This view highlights two important features of our learning system: New knowledge is built on the basis of the previous knowledge and they must be related by meaningful connections.

 Extending the Analogy

-As more and more information is acquired meaningfully, more pyramids and larger pyramids are created with increasing number of opportunities for higher-order learning (where a whole pyramid becomes just a brick in a new one), and interdisciplinary learning (that is supported by several other pyramids; top panel.).
+As more and more information is acquired meaningfully, more pyramids and larger pyramids are created with an increasing number of opportunities for higher-order learning (where a whole pyramid becomes just a brick in a new one), and interdisciplinary learning (that is supported by several other pyramids; top panel).
 These types of higher-order learning are impossible to attain meaningfully without the supporting lower-level structures of knowledge (bottom panel).

-To the Classroom
+To the classroom

 1. The new concept is explicit, distinct, and clear.